yeoman/yeoman.io/app/authoring/dependencies.md

       }
     };

-    // Extend or create package.json file in destination path with pkgJson content this.fs.extendJSON(this.destinationPath('package.json'), pkgJson);
+    // Extend or create package.json file in destination path this.fs.extendJSON(this.destinationPath('package.json'), pkgJson);
   }